 Research has been used since earliest times.
 Research is normally undertaken so that we can make informed decisions on actions to be taken in the future.
 No major institution would issue new products without first carrying out thorough research into likely customer demand.
 Most large companies or organisations will have a dedicated Research Department with highly skilled Research staff.
 Research is used extensively in Financial Markets, Retail, Healthcare, Politics and Hospitality.
 Researchers are in high demand and Research jobs can be rewarding and highly fulfilling.
+Visit our Research Jobs page for current Research vacancies in the UK.

 Research methods will vary depending on the type of product or service being researched.
 The Research Methodology used will usually be Qualiltative Research Methods or Quantitative Research Methods.
 We are using this ResearchMethods website to focus on these two methods of Research and we will provide useful information and links.